Lint trap meaning

 - 5) Vinegar or dish soap.

-After this is done, attach the cardboard roll to the vacuum attachment using the box tape.
-The seal should be made tight to maintain the suction.
+After this is done, attach the cardboard roll to the vacuum attachment using box tape.
+The seal should be tight to maintain the suction.
 If the user uses the wrapping paper roll, it needs to be cut down a bit.
-Then use the newly created extended hose to clean inside the vent and, at last, head outside to clean the vent from outside.
+Then, use the newly created extended hose to clean inside the vent and, at last, head outside to clean the vent from outside.
 The cleaning and its procedure have never been so easy before.
 Clean it and be safe.

 Where is the lint trap on a washing machine?